Last updated November 7, 2023

 We collect personal information that you voluntarily provide to use when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

 - Contact Information.
-When you submit information to IPS, we may collect personal data from you which may include your name, address, job title, company, email address, and contact preferences.
+When you submit information to IPS, we collect personal data from you which includes your name, address, job title, company, email address, and contact preferences.
 We do not knowingly collect personal data from persons under the age of 18.

 Information automatically collected